kaipartmann/Peridynamics.jl/CONTRIBUTING.md

 beneficial to get in contact with one of the principal developers first (e.g. [Kai Partmann](kai.partmann@uni-siegen.de)).

-TrixiParticles.jl and its contributions are licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
+Peridynamics.jl and its contributions are licensed under the MIT license (see [LICENSE](LICENSE)).
 As a contributor, you certify that all your contributions are in conformance with the *Developer Certificate of Origin (Version 1.1)*, which is reproduced below.